Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 Another blog post I wrote – Unlocking Success: The Power of Persistence and Grit

-Frequent washing and cleaning also forces you to inspect areas for termite infestation and premature rot.
-Storage areas and storage bins should be very routinely emptied, cleaned, and checked for cockroaches, termites, rust, and decay.
-I routinely inspect all areas beneath my house with a flashlight looking for rot and termites.
+Frequent washing and cleaning also force you to inspect areas for termite infestation and premature rot.
+Storage areas and storage bins should be routinely emptied, cleaned, and checked for cockroaches, termites, rust, and decay.
+I routinely inspect all areas beneath my house with a flashlight, looking for rot and termites.

 Regularly loosen and tighten tool and machine bolts to prevent lost or rust-seized bolts.
-Inspect any engine or motorized equipment or tool very regularly.
+Inspect any engine, motorized equipment, or tool very regularly.

 The jungle can be a beautiful place – it is totally worth the challenges